slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Females buy male products.
 Males don't buy products targetted to females.
 - If they can’t pay, walk away.
 - nowadays the messenger is the message
-- Flattery is the infantry of negotiation. —Lord Chandos

 - make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them.

 - how to say no: When processing a “yes” or “no” to a request, don’t forget about your third option: negotiation.